patternfly/training-scenarios/html-css/building-blocks/step1-instructions.md

 In this step, add a button component.

+Katacoda is setting up a new application.
+Begin coding once the server starts and "Welcome to PatternFly" appears on the lower pane.

 1) <strong>Copy code into the `index.html` file.</strong>

 Click the `Copy to Editor` button below to add HTML for a `button` component to the `index.html` file.